 Mental Illness Education For Family Caregivers

-The National Alliance on Mental Illness (NAMI) of MetroWest will conduct a free Family Caregiver Education classes (Family-To-Family) starting in Spring 2020.
-The class will run for 12 consecutive Mondays from 6:30 PM to 9:00 PM.
+The National Alliance on Mental Illness (NAMI) of MetroWest will conduct a free Family Caregiver Education classes (Family-To-Family) starting in the Fall of 2020.
 NAMI Family-to-Family is an educational program for family, significant others and friends of adults living with mental illness.
 It is a designated evidenced-based program.
 Research shows that the program significantly improves the coping and problem-solving abilities of the people closest to an individual living with mental illness.
 NAMI Family-to-Family is taught by NAMI-trained family members who have been there, and includes presentations, discussion and interactive exercises.

 You'll learn about:

 • How to manage crises, solve problems and communicate effectively

 • Taking care of yourself and managing your stress